NCATSTranslator/testing/onehop/test_triples/KP/Service_Provider/mydisease_README.md

 3. For Disease -> PhenotypicFeature: Use the following info to query using the OMIM ID for Dihydrolipoamide Dehydrogenase Deficiency
+Note: This operation's output ID is different than in the BTE interface (UMLS:C0023380).
 ```
 fields: hpo.phenotype_related_to_disease
 requestBody: